top of page

 an all expenses paid trip to Vietnam.

 Gary had three cousins who were serving in the the Coast Guard prior to his enlistment.
 His cousin Mike Sherman, left the Navy and joined the Coast Guard and was sent to S.E.R.E training and then assigned to the CGC Pt.
-Welcome, immediately after the
+Welcome, immediately after the friendly fire incident in 1966.
+His twin cousins Steve and Wayne Sherman entered the Coast Guard in 1968 and served primarily in the CG 9th District (Lake Erie, by the way).
+All three cousins retired from the Coast Guard.

-retirement, in 2018, he had been self-employed, for the past thirty years, as a Principal Agent and Registered Representative for Nationwide Mutual Insurance Co.
-He now lives in Lansdale, Pennsylvania, with his wife, Janie and has two grandsons who live nearby.
+Since his Coast Guard Service, Gary earned a BA in Business Administration (Accounting) from Capital University at Columbus, Ohio in 1977, and earned a Master of Business Administration (MBA) also from Capital University in 1982.
+Until his recent retirement, in 2018, he had been self-employed, for the previous thirty years, as a Principal Agent and Registered Representative for Nationwide Mutual Insurance Co.
+He now lives in Lansdale, Pennsylvania, with his wife, Janie and his daughter and son-in-law and two grandsons who live nearby.

 In 2021 Gary received the CGCVA Don Kneip Award for Distinguished Effort from National President Stephen H. Petersen, MKCM USCG (Ret.)